stevana/hot-swapping-state-machines2/README.md

 Stateful systems arguebly have the worst upgrade path of the ones listed above, making it more interesting to work on.

+Some people might say that upgrades are a solved problem in the client-only, stateless and distributed stateful settings

 Although I believe that the techniques can be used to simplify the other system's upgrades.